Vehicle Storage is not only for family and personal use vehicles.

 You want to find the right storage facility for your needs, and you also want to make sure your car is getting stored in the proper way.
 If you end up with a facility you're not comfortable with, or you don't store your car safely, you can end up with problems that could have otherwise been avoided.

 For example, some car storage facilities offer climate control, and they have information on how to store a car for a short period of time or for much longer.
 Things like checking the fluids and making sure the car is clean is important for storing any car, but longer storage needs can require more to make sure your car is safe and doesn't become damaged or suffer mechanical issues while it is in the facility.
+In hot climates like Miami, Houston or Los Angeles, an enclosed unit would be ideal to protect your vehicle from the sun, rain and wind.

 The tires can get flat spots, the battery can go dead, and the gasoline can break down, leading to difficulties restarting the engine.
 Those are only some of the concerns, as well.
 There are other issues to be concerned about with your vehicle, including making sure it's completely safe and protected where it's being stored.
 If there isn't any protection and the proper safety precautions aren't taken, you could be putting your beloved car at risk of damage or theft.
 Gated car storage that has controlled access is a great way to make sure your car isn't going to be harmed and will still be there when you come back to get it.
 If you're not sure what the facility offers to keep your car safe, be sure to ask plenty of questions before you sign a contract and leave your car behind.